-In 1975, the United States Army Corps of Engineers identified more than 65,000 American dams over twenty-five feet tall (7.6 m) or with a reservoir storage capacity of at least fifty acre-feet (30,000 m3).
+In 1975, the United States Army Corps of Engineers identified more than 65,000 American dams over twenty-five feet tall (7.6 m) or with a reservoir storage capacity of at least fifty acre-feet (30,000 m).
 By virtue of the centrality of water to human settlement, population growth, and agricultural and industrial endeavour, each of these 65,000 dams had a significant impact on local development.
 Many impacted a larger geographic region.
-A few changed the course of American and international technological history, reverberated through the national economy, and marked significant transitions in American politics and culture (Billington, 2005, 421).
+A few changed the course of American and international technological history, reverberated through the national economy, and marked significant transitions in American politics and culture.
+(Billington et al. 2005, 421)